PreviousView allNext

 PocketSmith

-PocketSmith is the feature-packed budgeting app that does almost everything.
-Although its free version is very usable, advanced features such as automatic bank feeds and longer-term forecasts require paid versions of the app.
 For this review, we’ll stick with the free version as we have done for all the other options.

 Importing transactions is fairly straightforward on the free version.
 You just need to download a CSV file from your bank and upload this to PocketSmith.
 You then tell PocketSmith which columns relate to which fields and let PocketSmith do the rest.
 Unlike other apps, this app won’t try to guess what transactions are for you.
 Instead, you have to tell it.
-However, they do have ‘rules’ you can apply, to automatically categorise transactions.
+However, they do have rules you can apply, to automatically categorise transactions.
 For example, you can tell PocketSmith that any transactions containing the phrase “New World” should be put to groceries.

 MyBudgetPal